Dave Alan Johnson is a co-founder and the creative head of Salt Entertainment.

 dollars worth of entertainment.
 He has collaborated with some of Hollywood’s top names (including teaming up with

 Steven Spielberg to Co-Create and Executive Produce DreamWorks’ premier television production - the ABC hit drama,

 High Incident).
 He has created product (in both television and movies) for virtually every major entertainment company

 including Disney, Paramount, Sony, Warner Brothers, DreamWorks, MGM, FOX, ABC, NBC, CBS, and others.

 Steve McBeth is a co-founder and the business head at Salt Entertainment.
 In his role, he has overall responsibility for business operations at the company, including marketing and

 business development for Salt titles.
-Also, as part of his duties at Salt Entertainment, Steve
+As part of his duties at Salt Entertainment, Steve

-is business advisor to Jon and Andy Erwin, producers and directors of the films October Baby, Moms’ Night Out, and Woodlawn.
-Steve also is serving as co-lead of the national marketing team for the Woodlawn theatrical release (release date October 16, 2015).
+has been business advisor to Jon and Andy Erwin, producers and directors of the films October Baby, Moms’ Night Out, and Woodlawn.
+Steve also served as co-lead of the national marketing team for the Woodlawn theatrical release in 2015.

 Steve was a senior executive with the Walt Disney Company for 18 years, and was the

 founding president of Disney Interactive Worldwide, the division responsible for all Internet